alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-rule-on-sodomy-and-its-effect.md

 ---
-layout: post
-title: "Ruling on sodomy and the effect on illegitimate children"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 4324-2"
 hijri: Muharram 10, 1442 AH
 lang: en
-category: [homosexual,zina,hudud]
+layout: post
-note: true
+mass_edited: true
-summary: "Sodomy is one of the major sins, whether it is committed with a boy or an adult, and whether it is with or without their consent."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 4324-2
+summary: Sodomy is one of the major sins, whether it is committed with a boy or an adult, and whether it is with or without their consent.
+title: Ruling on sodomy and the effect on illegitimate children
 ---

 Question: